PocketCoder/oyster-history-map/README.md

 First we get an array of station codes that the user has visited. `usrData('get', 'stations')` retrieves a list of all the stations a user has visited and returns the array. `findVisCodes()` takes in the array and outputs a new array of only the three-letter codes.

-> In future I will change it so the stations are saved as codes.
+> In future I might change it so the stations are saved as codes.

 ```js
 let data = {